WilsonGroupOxford/Procrystalline-Lattices/README.md

 ## Summary

 This is a very brief overview of the code, designed to get some output.
-Please let me know if you want to use it for research purposes and I will be happy to help.
+Please let me know if you want to use it for research purposes and we will be happy to help.